 Here is the website for casenet just in case you want to do a quick search:

 Let us know if we can help you with this issue of navigating when your first appearance may be.
-Whether you are charged with a federal crimes, State felonies, DWIs or DUIs, misdemeanors or traffic tickets.
-We can help.
+Whether you are charged with federal crimes, state felonies, DWIs or DUIs, misdemeanors or traffic tickets.
+MRD Lawyers can help.

-Put National and State award winning former Greene County Prosecutors to work for you.
-We have nearly two decades worth of experience at the Greene County Prosecutor’s Office and we want to help you with your legal issues.
+Put National and State award-winning former Greene County Prosecutors to work for you.
+We have three decades worth of experience winning cases in Greene County, and we want to help you with your legal issues.